vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: `-r`

-The relative path to the host, cluster, or resource pool in which to deploy the VCH.
+The host, cluster, or resource pool in which to deploy the VCH.

-If the vCenter Server instance on which you are deploying a VCH only includes a single instance of a standalone host or a cluster, `vic-machine create` automatically detects and uses those resources.
+If the vCenter Server instance on which you are deploying a VCH only includes a single instance of a standalone host or cluster, `vic-machine create` automatically detects and uses those resources.
 In this case, you do not need to specify a compute resource when you run `vic-machine create`.
-If you are deploying to an ESXi host and you do not specify `--compute-resource`, `vic-machine create` automatically uses the default resource pool.
+If you are deploying the VCH directly to an ESXi host and you do not use `--compute-resource` to specify a resource pool, `vic-machine create` automatically uses the default resource pool.

 You specify the `--compute-resource` option in the following circumstances: